 Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 All across Taiwan, Dahu (大湖) is practically synonymous with strawberries.
-Every December to April, plump, juicy, bright red strawberries from Dahu township in Miaoli County make their appearance in fruit markets around the country, with the best ones fetching high prices.
+Every winter, plump, juicy, bright red strawberries from Dahu township in Miaoli County make their appearance in fruit markets around the country, with the best ones fetching high prices.

 In this article I’m going to describe everything you need to know about visiting a Dahu strawberry farm and the Dahu Wineland Resort, as well as other strawberry farms in Taiwan, including Neihu strawberry farms in Taipei.